lisicase/vonia/README.md

 ### Build

-In order to build the TypeScript compiler, ensure that you have [Node.js](https://nodejs.org/) installed.
+In order to build the app, ensure that you have [Node.js](https://nodejs.org/) installed.

 Clone a copy of the repo: